Zimtente/ens-collections/README.md

 - logo: logo file, use slug for filename, e.g. "three-letters.png"
 - **csv**: array of csv files, use slug for filename, e.g. ["three-letters.csv"]

+<sub>**bold** = required field.</sub>

 ### CSV files
-The .csv files in `/csv` should include all names in the collection in ascending alphanumeric order.
+The .csv files in `/csvs` should include all names in the collection in ascending alphanumeric order.
 There are two columns: name and token ID.
 The names should not include the .eth extension and be normalized using [standard ENS normalization](https://docs.ens.domains/contract-api-reference/name-processing#normalising-names).
 The token ID can be omitted for collections who have not yet fully been registered.
 New collections can be submitted without token IDs -- we can populate them if necessary.
 TODO: add script to populate token IDs in CSV from TheGraph.
 ```
 name,token